 Cullen doesn't have a nutrition background, so she called on a team of leading scientists to research and inform the product during the development stage.
 "We worked with our scientific team to research and identify more than 15 key nutrients women need most to address common deficiencies in our modern diet and to help with everyday issues that plague women most, including daily stress and fatigue," she says.

-While reports vary, studies indicate that the vast majority of Americans are nutrient deficient.
-Most notably, a 2011 report called What America's Missing suggests nine out of 10 adults are vitamin D–deficient while another study published in the Journal of the International Society of Sports Nutrition found that people who follow one of four major diets are consistently deficient in six micronutrients.
+While reports vary, studies indicate that many Americans are nutrient deficient.
+Most notably, a study published in the Journal of the International Society of Sports Nutrition found that people who follow one of four major diets are consistently deficient in six micronutrients.

 While pill or powder-form supplements have become the norm, Cullen points out they're not necessarily more effective than eating real food.
 "When ingesting real food, your body is slowly breaking down and metabolizing nutrients along with other critical plant compounds that come from whole foods that help our bodies digest and absorb nutrients efficiently," she explains.
 "Capsules often provide a more rapid release of nutrients and lack necessary compounds found in real food, leading to inefficient absorption of the nutrients they're meant to provide in the first place."